conoroshea1996/elderJsTest/src/routes/blog/why-your-workspace-is-important.md

 ---
-title: "Why your workspace is important"
+title: 'Why your workspace is important'
-date: "2017-11-11"
+date: '2017-11-11'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "why-your-workspace-is-important"
+slug: 'why-your-workspace-is-important'
-seoTitle: "Workspace: why is it so important? | HireHive ATS Software"
+seoTitle: 'Workspace: why is it so important? | HireHive ATS Software'
-seoDescription: "The workspace can really impact the way you work and even your ability to appeal to candidates.
-What can you do to create the right atmosphere for work?"
+seoDescription: 'The workspace can really impact the way you work and even your ability to appeal to candidates.
+What can you do to create the right atmosphere for work?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-416343.jpg"
+coverImage: '/images/pexels-photo-416343.jpg'
 ---

 _The office environment can drastically impact the way you work and even your ability to appeal to candidates.
 What can you do to create the right atmosphere for work?_